Key nutrients in apricot kernels:

 - Remove any broken or damaged seeds before you start sprouting.

 - Double rinsing is recommended for beans & legumes.

 - Never eat sprouted soy beans with brown spots.

 - Unsprouted seeds should be stored in an airtight container in a cupboard.
 The germination life of seeds is generally 2-5 years.

-1 out of 1 people would recommend this product27/06/2017, By BrendaEnjoyed spouting the kernels and they tasted so fresh.
+3 out of 3 people would recommend this product11/05/2020, By AdlaiThese are great but I love them, but unfortunately the price is too high and in my opinion unreasonable and doesn't make sense. that is why I cannot give this a five star08/05/2020, By MartinHappy with these kernels27/06/2017, By BrendaEnjoyed spouting the kernels and they tasted so fresh.
 Would recommend to anyone looking for an alternative to normal sprouts.

 Faithful to Nature is an online retail store, specialising in a wide selection of natural supplements, vitamins, superfoods and health-related products.
 Our green team is all about helping you unlock your full potential to live a healthy life; however we are not medical professionals.
 Please do consult your health care practitioner when seeking medical advice.
 Some products may be manufactured in a factory that also produce gluten, nuts and dairy products.